MailTape/MailTape-v1/_posts/2019-01-13-Analog-Tara.md

 _Sanjay_: **"**Taken from Tara's '[Fundamentals](https://tararodgers.bandcamp.com/album/fundamentals-ep)' EP, this track feels effortlessly light on its feet with its broken drum pattern, vaporous chords, thrumming bass and euphoric timbre.**"**

 ## Dawn of Midi – Algol
 _Sanjay_: **"**The nine tracks that make up [Dawn of Midi](http://dawnofmidi.com/)'s album, Dysnomia, are really one long suite.
 It's contemplative, spacious, gentle and quiet—and carries a propulsive rhythm.
-With Aakaash Israni on contrabass, Qasim Naqvi on drums, and Amino Belyamani on piano Dawn of Midi bridge the gap between anthropomorph and computer by refusing to dichotomize the two.**"**
+With Aakaash Israni on contrabass, Qasim Naqvi on drums and Amino Belyamani on piano, Dawn of Midi bridge the gap between anthropomorph and computer by refusing to dichotomise the two.**"**

 ## Jlin – Blue i
 _Sanjay_: **"**I don't know a great deal about [Roslyn Steer](https://soundcloud.com/ros-steer)'s musical output, but this sounds like yet another welcome discovery from the ethereal contemporary music scene in Ireland.**"**